Leonard Weaver: 2009

 Weaver, who was an unrestricted free agent after the 2008 season, signed a one-year, $1.75 million contract with the Philadelphia Eagles on March 20, 2009.
 There are said to be incentives in the deal that could make it worth a total of $2.5 million.
-He scored his first touchdown as a Philadelphia Eagle on November 1, 2009 against the New York Giants on a 41-yard run.
+He scored his first touchdown as a Philadelphia Eagle on November 1, 2009, against the New York Giants on a 41-yard run.
 When the season ended, Weaver was considered to be the best fullback in the NFL.
 His rushing total was his career high, with 70 carries for 323 yards (a 4.6 average) and 2 touchdowns.
 However, he was most valued for his blocking ability.

 Weaver was selected to the 2010 Pro Bowl as a starting fullback.
 He was also voted in to be First Team All-Pro for the 2009 season.

 As a restricted free agent heading into the offseason, Weaver signed a three-year contract worth $11 million, $6.5 million guaranteed.
 This deal made him the highest paid fullback in NFL history.

 2010

-Weaver was injured on his first carry of the 2010 season, on September 12, 2010 against the Green Bay Packers and had to be carried off the field.
+Weaver was injured on his first carry of the 2010 season, on September 12, 2010, against the Green Bay Packers and had to be carried off the field.
 His injury was later revealed to be "a very severe" torn ACL in his left knee, requiring season-ending surgery.
 He was placed on injured reserve on September 13.
-He was released on July 28, 2011 after failing his physical.
+He was released on July 28, 2011, after failing his physical.

-Retirement

 Weaver announced his retirement on April 22, 2013.
 He signed a one-day contract with the Eagles in order to retire with his former team.